vmware-tanzu/velero/docs/cli-reference/ark_restore_create.md

-      --restore-volumes optionalBool[=true]             whether to restore volumes from snapshots -l, --selector labelSelector                          only restore resources matching this label selector (default <none>) --show-labels                                     show labels in the last column
+      --restore-volumes optionalBool[=true]             whether to restore volumes from snapshots -l, --selector labelSelector                          only restore resources matching this label selector (default <none>) --show-labels                                     show labels in the last column -w, --wait                                            wait for the operation to complete
 ```

 ### Options inherited from parent commands